 Ashley’s Approach to Psychotherapy

 Ashley’s approach to psychotherapy affirms the inherent value of each individual.
 Using her experience and expertise, she will integrate an approach that is effective and meaningful for each individual.
 Depending on the nature of the difficulties experienced, both shorter and longer-term work is offered.
-During the self isolation and lockdown that has followed the COVID-19 outbreak, Ashley is able to offer tele therapy using a range on online video platforms so that people can retain distancing and stay safe from coronavirus whilst still receiving psychological support.
+Ashley is able to offer tele therapy using a range on online video platforms so that people can access psychological support both in person and online.

 Psychotherapy enables people to examine unresolved conflicts, explore past and present issues and relationships.
 This process allows you to develop a deeper understanding of yourself, so that you can make the sought after changes in your life.